-1. The Social Worker recommends, on SFN 426, Kinship Care Study, the kinship care placement not be approved, but the children remain in the home.
+1. The foster care case manager recommends, on SFN 426, Kinship Care Study, that the kinship care not be approved, but the child(ren) remain in the home.

-Note: If all factors of eligibility are met, the application would not be denied or the case closed as the family may receive TANF benefits.
+Note: If all factors of eligibility are met, the application may not be denied or the case closed as the family may be eligible to receive regular TANF benefits.

-2. The results of the Fingerprint Based Criminal Background Check do not allow eligibility under TANF Kinship Care.
+2. The results of the fingerprint based criminal background check (referred to as background check) do not allow eligibility under TANF Kinship Care.

-Note: If all factors of eligibility are met, the application would not be denied or the case closed as the family may receive TANF benefits.
+Note: If all factors of eligibility are met, the application may not be denied or the case closed as the family may be eligible to receive regular TANF benefits.

-3. When the County Social Services, DJS, or the Executive Director, Department of Human Services no longer has care, custody and control of the child.
+3. When a North Dakota Human Service Zone, the North Dakota Division of Juvenile Services (DJS) or a North Dakota Tribal Agency no longer has care, custody and control of the child.